eyupUK/playwright-js/playwright_ts/README.md

 # 🧪 QA Wolf Hacker News – Test Automation Framework

 This is a **Playwright-based test automation framework** designed for the **QA Wolf Hacker News Task**.
 It includes enhanced logging capabilities using **Winston logger**, detailed reporting with **Allure Reports**, and a modular structure for maintainable and scalable test automation.
+I also implemented 3 more test cases in order to show my implementations of POM and Wrapper class that I really enjoyed with.
+In this task, I also used Typescript as an OOP language, which is I feel more comfortable.
+I am really exicited to move forward to the next stage.

 ---